slatedocs/slate/source/includes/stackpath/_workloads.md

 `isRemoteManagementEnabled`<br/>*boolean* | Specifies if remote management is enabled on workload instance or not.
 `image`<br/>*string* | The workload's instance operating system image.
 `addImagePullCredentialsOption`<br/>*boolean* | It is used to indicate if additional credentials to pull container image are provided or not.
 Only applicable to workloads of `type` 'CONTAINER'.
 `containerUsername` <br/>*string* | The username used to authenticate the image pull.
-Only applicable to workloads of `type` 'CONTAINER' and `addImagePullCredentialsOption` is 'True'.
+Only applicable to workloads of `type` 'CONTAINER' and `addImagePullCredentialsOption` is 'true'.
 `containerServer` <br/>*string* | The server that the credentials should be used with.
 This value will default to the docker hub registry when not set.
-Only applicable to workloads of `type` 'CONTAINER' and `addImagePullCredentialsOption` is 'True'.
+Only applicable to workloads of `type` 'CONTAINER' and `addImagePullCredentialsOption` is 'true'.
 `containerEmail` <br/>*string* | The email address to use for the docker registry account.
-Only applicable to workloads of `type` 'CONTAINER' and `addImagePullCredentialsOption` is 'True'.
+Only applicable to workloads of `type` 'CONTAINER' and `addImagePullCredentialsOption` is 'true'.
 `environmentVariableKey` <br/>*string* | The location to obtain a value for an environment variable.
 Only applicable to workloads of `type` 'CONTAINER'.
 `environmentVariableValue` <br/>*string* | An environment variable's value.
 Only applicable to workloads of `type` 'CONTAINER'.
 `secretEnvironmentVariableKey` <br/>*string* | The location to obtain a value for a secret environment variable.
 Only applicable to workloads of `type` 'CONTAINER'.